clhenrick/portfolio/pages/cv.md

 header: no
 ---

 My full work and volunteer experience, educational credentials, and technical skills.
-View a shortened version of this CV as a [Google Doc](https://docs.google.com/document/d/1bEH7hsQuHtCw0xqk-Td5uCxiNpvLxXXGF24Rfxw7EIQ/edit?usp=sharing).
+You may view a shortened version of this CV as a [Google Doc](https://docs.google.com/document/d/1bEH7hsQuHtCw0xqk-Td5uCxiNpvLxXXGF24Rfxw7EIQ/edit?usp=sharing).

 ## Table of Contents